 How do I know if my schema markup is working?

-You can test whether your structured data is valid on individual pages by using Google’s Structured Data testing tool, and Rich Results testing tool.
+You can test whether your structured data is valid on individual pages by using the Schema Markup Validator (SMV), which officially replaced Google’s Structured Data Testing Tool on August 9th, 2021, and Rich Results testing tool.
 For sitewide validation, run your site through the Schema App Analyzer.
 The number of rich-result-eligible items can also be measured in Google Search Console’s Enhancement Reports, though it can take some time for these reports to be populated.

 To measure the impact of rich results on site performance, apply “Search appearance” filters to the Google Search Console Search results report.
-If you want to go beyond rich results to measure the impact of structured data as a whole, ask us about Schema Performance Analytics.
+You can also explore our blog post: How Do I Know If My Schema Markup Is Working?
+How to If you want to go beyond rich results to measure the impact of structured data as a whole, ask us about Schema Performance Analytics.

 What kind of impact should I expect?